neatodev/InstallDebloater/templates/FINAL_FANTASY_XIII/README.md

 # Install Debloater for Final Fantasy XIII

 This template is designed to work with Final Fantasy XIII.
 Should work with all versions of the game and was tested on the Steam version.
- - Removes Japanese pre-rendered cutscenes.
- - OPTIONAL: Removes English pre-rendered cutscenes.
-Meant for people who play with the Japanese dub.
-Enable it in FINAL_FANTASY_XIII_NAMING_SCHEME.
+ - Removes English pre-rendered cutscenes.

 Expected saving: 34.52% (20.3Gb).